Home > Analyses > Technology > International Business Machines Corporation

 Competitive Landscape & Sector Positioning

-This analysis examines International Business Machines Corporation’s strategic positioning within the technology sector.
-We will review its revenue breakdown, key products, and main competitors.
-I will assess whether IBM holds a competitive advantage over its industry peers.
+This analysis explores International Business Machines Corporation’s strategic positioning and revenue segments.
+I will assess whether IBM holds a competitive advantage against key industry players.

 Strategic Positioning

-IBM maintains a diversified portfolio across Software (27B), Consulting (21B), Infrastructure (14B), and Financing (0.7B) segments.
-Geographically, revenue is well-distributed with Americas (31B), EMEA (19B), and Asia Pacific (12B), reflecting broad international exposure within Information Technology Services.
+IBM diversifies across four segments: Software (30B), Consulting (21B), Infrastructure Services (16B), and Financing (0.7B).
+Geographically, it balances revenue among Americas (33B), EMEA (22B), and Asia Pacific (12B), reflecting broad product and global market exposure.

 Revenue by Segment

-This pie chart illustrates IBM’s revenue distribution by segment for the full fiscal year 2024, highlighting the company’s primary business drivers.
+This pie chart illustrates IBM’s revenue distribution by segment for the fiscal year 2025, highlighting the relative contributions of Consulting, Infrastructure Services, Financing, and Software.

 Key Products & Brands

-The table below summarizes IBM’s key products and brands along with brief descriptions:
+The table below outlines IBM’s main products and brands with their business segment descriptions:

 Main Competitors

-The sector includes 16 competitors, with the table showing the top 10 leaders by market capitalization:
+The sector includes 16 competitors, with the table below listing the top 10 leaders by market capitalization:

-International Business Machines Corporation ranks first among 16 competitors in the Information Technology Services sector.
-Its market cap is 99.45% of the top player’s scale, effectively making it the leader.
-The company stands well above both the average market cap of the top 10 (64.6B) and the sector median (17.8B).
-It enjoys a significant 67.24% gap from its nearest competitor below.
+International Business Machines Corporation ranks first among 16 competitors.
+Its market cap stands at 78.7% of the top sector leader’s scale, reflecting strong market dominance.
+The company is above both the average market cap of the top 10 (64.6B) and the median market cap in the sector (17.8B).
+The gap to its nearest competitor below is significant, at -32.3%, underscoring IBM’s leading position.

 Comparisons with competitors